HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 Phase 4 — (Throughout Project Period)

 on traffic safety and occupant protection.
-An appropriate portion of the releases will target Hispania and
+An appropriate portion of the releases will target Hispanic and

-holidays and other tunes drivers need to be aware of increased hazards or priorities.
+holidays and other times drivers need to be aware of increased hazards or priorities.

-Phase 5 -Data Gathering & Analysis (Through Project Period)
+Phase 5 — Data Gatheriniz & Analysis (Through Project Period)

 Quarterly Performance Reports.
 Quarterly Reports for the quarter ending September 30`h will include year-

-completed each quarter and submitted as part of th'e Quarterly Perforn~ance Report.
+completed each quarter and submitted as part of the Quarterly Performance Report.

 These reports will compare actual project accomplishments with the planned accomplishments.
 They will

-include information concerni g changes made by 'the Project Director in planning and guiding. the project
+include information concerning changes made by the Project Director in planning and guiding. the project

 efforts.